 The Cathedral of St John the Baptist, Norwich, agreed a smart deal with Forest Fuels, where Forest Fuels ‘bought back’ the cathedral’s 360 kW biomass boiler while agreeing to repay the initial grant it received in full.

 The deal means that the cathedral benefits from a significant financial boost along with the ease of now simply buying heat from Forest Fuels.
 As Forest Fuels owns and operates the boiler, the company now looks after all of the boiler’s future servicing and maintenance.

-The move means that the cathedral boiler is now operated by a team of experts and the cathedral staff have no day-to-day responsibilities for the boiler.
+Forest Fuels bought the biomass boiler off the cathedral, with the agreement to sell heat back to them at a ‘per unit’ rate and to take on all of the operational risks.
+The move means that a team of experts now operates Norwich Cathedral’s boiler and the cathedral staff have no day-to-day responsibilities for the boiler.
 They simply benefit from sustainable, renewable heat.

 “The biomass boiler has been good for the Cathedral, helping to reduce the costs of heating this large building.
 Unfortunately, because it was installed using a grant facility, it meant that we were unable to receive RHI payments as well as paying for all maintenance costs.

-The Forest Fuels’ ESCO model has proved ideal for us in many ways.
-They have given us a lump sum payment to help reduce other overheads, reduced our boiler maintenance costs to zero and removed the operational time we input.
+Forest Fuels’ energy supply agreements have proved ideal for us in many ways.
+Forest Fuels has given us a lump sum payment to help reduce our overheads, reduced our boiler maintenance costs to zero and removed the operational time we input.
 All the servicing is taken care of by experts, so all we have to do is pay for the fuel we use.”

 RHI grant prepayment